Skip to content

 Ted Kord as Blue Beetle

-Ted Kord was integrated into the DC Universe in 1985 during the Crisis on Infinite Earths crossover event (to learn more about this event, go to the dedicated reading order).
-After that, he got his own Blue Beetle series, written by Len Wein–24 issues published from June 1986 to May 1988.
+Ted Kord was integrated into the DC Comics Universe in 1985 during the Crisis on Infinite Earths crossover event.
+After that, he got his own Blue Beetle comic book series written by Len Wein–24 issues published from June 1986 to May 1988.

 The series is not fully collected yet.
 You can go to our Justice League International Reading Order to learn what to read and in what order.